gsa-oes/office-of-evaluation-sciences/_projects/1729-2-patient-health-data-patient-reminders.md

 ## What was the program change?

-ONC, Inova Medical Group, and OES designed an intervention to examine the effect of different reminder messages on both patient use of flow sheets and on consequent downstream health outcomes.
+ONC, Inova Health System, and OES designed an intervention to examine the effect of different reminder messages on both patient use of flow sheets and on consequent downstream health outcomes.

 ## How did the evaluation work?